-Before I wrote for kids, I was a social science researcher.
-I wrote about many of the same things I do today but for adults.
-Because I love to read, write, and research, I went to school for a long time.
+Before writing for kids, I was a social science researcher focused on human development and education.
 I earned a bachelor’s degree in Economics and in German Literature from Vassar College, a master’s degree in Economics from Princeton University, and a doctorate from Northwestern University in Human Development and Social Policy.

-I grew up in Denver with sunshine and mountains.
-Now, I live outside Chicago with my husband, two daughters, a cat named Pumpkin Pie, and lots of books.
+I live outside Chicago with my husband, two daughters, a cat named Pumpkin Pie, and lots of books.
 When not reading or writing, you can find me exploring faraway places, unraveling puzzles of all kinds, or cooking.